News & insights

 How long has Ada Lovelace Day been observed?

-Established in 2009, the event is now conducted every year on the second Tuesday of October.
+Established in 2009, the event is now conducted every year on the second Tuesday of October — you can check the exact date for this year and next in our October awareness days calendar.
 Aside from the day, Ada Lovelace has been commemorated in various ways, reflecting her influence as a pioneer in mathematics and computing:

 • Several buildings are named after her, including the Ada Lovelace Building at the University of Bristol, the Ada Byron Building at Zaragoza University, and the Ada Lovelace House in Nottinghamshire.